 Data registration gives you the most control over how your site accesses data and helps ensure that the data is truly accessible by the web services you publish.
 Therefore, after you grant the ArcGIS Server account the appropriate permissions to the folders and databases that contain your data, you need to register the folders and databases with the ArcGIS Server site.
 If you want to allow publishers to store map or image caches in the cloud, register the cloud storage locations with your ArcGIS Server site.

-See the following topics for information on how to register a data store:
+See the following topics for information on options to register a data store:

 - Register your data with ArcGIS Server using Server Manager

-- Register your data with ArcGIS Server using ArcGIS Desktop or ArcGIS Pro
+- Register your data with ArcGIS Server using ArcGIS Pro

 If you do not register the folder or database with the ArcGIS Server site before publishing from ArcMap or if you do not place the data in a location that ArcGIS Server can access, the data is copied to the ArcGIS Server machine.
 This gives you the least control over how your services and the server will access data but ensures that the item you publish (for example, a geoprocessing service) will always be able to access its source datasets.